INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 - Tree-based: a series of binary choices (thresholds)
     - For tabular data, columns of different nature
-    - Gradient boosted trees (HistGradientBoostingRegressor and Classifier) are goto methods
+    - HistGradientBoostingRegressor and Classifier are goto methods

 ???